yanzhenjie/AndPermission/README.md

 ﻿# AndPermission
-* Requesting runtime permissions on Android 6.0 or higher.
-* Sharing private files on Android 7.0 or higher.
-* Installing unknown source apk on Android 8.0 or higher.
-  android.permission.REQUEST_INSTALL_PACKAGES
+1. Request for runtime permissions.
+2. Share private files.
+3. Request to install unknown source apk.
+  `android.permission.REQUEST_INSTALL_PACKAGES`
-* Drawing at the top of other apps on Android 6.0 or higher.
+4. Request to draw at the top of other apps.
-  android.permission.SYSTEM_ALERT_WINDOW.
+  `android.permission.SYSTEM_ALERT_WINDOW`
+5. Request to show notifications.
+6. Request to access notifications.
+  `android.permission.BIND_NOTIFICATION_LISTENER_SERVICE`

+For documentation and additional information see [the website](https://www.yanzhenjie.com/AndPermission).

+**1. Request for runtime permissions**
 ```java
 AndPermission.with(this)
   .runtime()